TERMS AND CONDITIONS OF SERVICE

 - Please see the next page for the Coverage Details and Fee Table

 - Coverage Details and Fees (applicable taxes extra)

-- A complete list of the Devices which are considered to be Basic Phones, Data Sticks, Smartphones, Premium Select Smartphones, Tablets and Premium Tablets is available at: vm.ca/smartcare or in Virgin Mobile stores.
+- A complete list of the Devices which are considered to be Basic Phones, Data Sticks, Smartphones, Premium Select Smartphones, Tablets and Premium Tablets, along with the monthly charge for each SmartCare Plan, is available at: vm.ca/smartcare or in Virgin Mobile stores.

 SCHEDULE B: RESPONSIBLE USE OF VIRGIN MOBILE SERVICES

 regarding my use of Virgin Mobile Services, the Networks or my Device?

 Virgin Mobile encourages all of its Members to use the Virgin Mobile Services responsibly.
 Abuse or misuse of Virgin Mobile Services, the Networks, or Devices impacts all Members and is something Virgin Mobile takes very seriously – and which could result in the termination of your Agreement with Virgin Mobile, or lead to criminal or civil charges.
 Virgin Mobile may immediately suspend, restrict, change or cancel all or part of your Services and modify or deactivate your Device without notice or take other necessary protective measures if Virgin Mobile has reasonable grounds to believe there is a breach of any of these provisions.
 For example, you are strictly prohibited from:

 - (a) using, enabling, facilitating, or permitting the use of any Virgin Mobile Services or your Device for an illegal purpose, criminal or civil offence, intellectual property infringement, harassment (including cyberbulling, cybercrime, disruptive, intimidating, annoying or offensive calls/transmissions), or in a manner that would breach any law, regulation or the policies of any Internet host;